 Veterans of the Armed Services Certification

 Kentucky offers a special pathway to certification for veterans with at least six years of active duty and an honorable discharge who have a bachelor’s degree in an endorsement area with a GPA of at least 2.75 or an advanced degree.
 Veterans also need passing scores on EPSB-approved subject assessments.
 The Veterans of the Armed Services pathway allows these candidates to receive a Statement of Eligibility until they obtain employment.
 Once a teaching position is secured, the candidate will receive a Provisional Certificate to teach for one year while completing the KTIP.
 Successful completion of the KTIP leads to a Professional Certificate.

 Institute Alternative Route to Certification

 The Institute Alternative Route to Certification is for candidates who have a bachelor’s degree with a major or a graduate degree in the endorsement area sought and a GPA of at least 2.75 overall or 3.0 on the last 30 credit hours completed.
 Candidates must have exceptional scores on the Graduate Record Exam (GRE) or Core Academic Skills for Educators (CASE) and a passing score on the academic content assessment in their desired subject area.
 Candidates then pursue a university-based certification program consisting of 180 clock hours (six hours per day per six weeks) for certification at the middle and secondary levels and 240 clock hours (six hours per day for eight weeks) at the elementary level.
-Currently only one approved school offers programs in this pathway, and the only endorsement preparation programs offered are in World Languages.
+Currently, there are no approved programs in this state offering this pathway.
 For further details, visit the Education Professional Standards Board.